2005 Chicago White Sox

 Season Highlights

-First baseman Paul Konerko hit 40 homers and drove in 100 runs for the Sox, and Scott Podsednik led the club with a .290 batting average and 59 stolen bases.
-Jon Garland ended the season with 18 wins, and three other pitchers won at least 14 games.
+First baseman Paul Konerko hit 40 homers and drove in 100 runs, and Scott Podsednik led the club with a .290 batting average and 59 stolen bases.
+Jon Garlan] ended the season with 18 wins, and three other pitchers won at least 14 games (Buehrle, Garcia and Jose Contreras).
 The closer duties were split between Dustin Hermanson, who saved 34 games, and rookie Bobby Jenks who saved 6 after being recalled from the AA Birmingham Barons in July.

 The 2005 Postseason

-In the American League Division Series, the White Sox swept the Boston Red Sox to advance to the American League Championship Series for the first time since 1993.
-This was also the team's first postseason series win since 1917.
+In the Division Series, the White Sox swept the Boston Red Sox to advance to the American League Championship Series for the first time since 1993.
+This was also the team's first postseason series win since the 1917 World Series.
 The Sox lost the first game of the ALCS to the Los Angeles Angels, but Sox starting pitchers went the distance in the next four games as the Sox defeated the Angels in five.

-The White Sox went on to sweep the Houston Astros and win their first World Series since 1917.
-With the sweep, the Sox finished the post season with an 11-1 mark and won sixteen of their last seventeen games in total.
-Dye captured the World Series MVP Award after hitting .468 for the series, including driving home the only run in the clinching game.
+The White Sox went on to sweep the Houston Astros, even though the individual games were closely played, and win their first World Series since 1917.
+With the sweep, the Sox finished the postseason with an 11-1 mark and won sixteen of their last seventeen games in total.
+Dye captured the World Series Most Valuable Player Award after hitting .468 for the series, including driving home the only run in the clinching game.

 The Ex-Cub factor played perfectly in the 2005 postseason, as each team with more former Cubs managed to lose every postseason series.
 The White Sox were not impeded by a single player who had formerly donned a Cub uniform.